Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 \section{Challenges \& Opportunities of Vision-based GUI Testing}

-In this section, we delve into the challenges and opportunities of vision-based GUI testing, including GUI widget detection and semantics understanding, oracle generation for GUI testing, expert domain knowledge integration for GUI testing, app scenario identification, segmentation, combination, and understanding, as well as large language model utilization in GUI testing.
+In this section, we delve into the challenges and opportunities of vision-based GUI testing.
+Such challenges and opportunities widely affect different topics mentioned above, which we will illustrate in the following subsections in detail.
 Our hope is that this part has provided a deeper understanding of the current challenges in vision-based GUI testing, so as to inspire new opportunities to address these challenges and further improve testing effectiveness and efficiency.